Massachusetts Intensive Outpatient Programs (IOP) For Alcohol And Drug Treatment

 While highly structured, intensive outpatient programs are flexible in format, which appeals to some addicted individuals who cannot commit to an inpatient rehab program.

 IOP programs are sometimes called day programs because a patient will often attend treatment during the day and return home at night.
-This is in contrast to other intensive programs, such as residential rehab.
-In residential treatment, patients stay onsite at a rehab center for the duration of treatment, which could last from 28 days to a year or more.
+This is in contrast to other intensive programs, such as residential rehab at Spring Hill.

 Intensive outpatient treatment may not fit the needs of every person who needs addiction treatment.
 For those with severe addictions, residential rehab programs may be the best option to help avoid relapse.